GLOBAL MARKETS-ECB stimulus talk knocks euro, peripheral yields

 Markets were also keeping a wary eye on the Ukraine crisis.

-Two victory over Nazi Germany - a reminder that he has called
+Two victory over Nazi Germany, in an appeal marked by a poignant

 Brent crude futures were up about 0.5 percent to